 Here is our story.

-In my unique position as Founder of Discovery Health Solutions & Director of the Klinghardt Academy, I have had the privilege of working, learning and collaborating with some of the most brilliant researchers and physicians that look outside the box.
+In my unique position as Director of the Klinghardt Academy, I have had the privilege of working, learning and collaborating with some of the most brilliant researchers and physicians that look outside the box.
 Dr. Klinghardt is one of the most gifted physicians and well known for treating Lyme disease, with a brilliant mind and generous spirit.
 I am most grateful for the journey he invited me to share.
 Like nectar to bees, he has the ability to attract other brilliant healers, researchers and patients looking for answers.
 I had never met him when my daughter and I went through our Lyme Discovery, and he did not treat us then, but there were others teaching me things they learned from him, and we were led to healing from Lyme by those sharing pieces of his work.

 Learning from the experts and those dedicated to the Lyme, Alzheimer’s and Autism community have given me an education par to none with the biological and individual approach to treating many chronic conditions.
 DHS has become The Hive with the protocols and tips from these experts.
 My steps have been guided on an amazing journey.
 With gratitude I will share some of this wisdom that guided us to health.

 Here is a picture of my daughter Liz and me the day our family went on a picnic to the Marin Headlands- area just over the Golden Gate Bridge in Marin County.
 It was such a beautiful day, and I couldn’t resist sitting the tall grasses picking the wildflowers with my daughter.

 I found the tick embedded in her back on the car ride home that day- and yanked it out with my fingernails and threw it out the window!
 I thought about Lyme disease briefly, but the wisdom of the time was that CA does not have the deer tick and no Lyme there (so I thought…)